-Looks Are Everything: Create Beautiful Album Art
+Looks Are Everything: Create Beautiful Album ArtBack

 The obvious answer is to find a graphic designer to create it for you.
-You may have friends, or friends of friends who could do this cheap but more often than not this will come at quite a high price, unless you can find a skilled hobbyist.
+You may have friends, or friends of friends, who could do this cheap, but more often than not this will come at quite a high price, unless you can find a skilled hobbyist.
 So here are a few ways you can get great cheap or free artwork for your next release.

-Get a great idea
+Find a great original idea

 First, make sure you’ve got a great idea, spend some time brainstorming within the band or if you’re a solo artist brainstorm what describes and defines you, what themes and trends you have.
 This will save time when faced with a blank canvas or when sending briefs off to designers.